Contactless Connect

 Using a strong and unique password for each of your social media accounts is essential for digital safety.
 Reusing passwords or relying on simple ones like love123 makes it easy for hackers to break in.

-The best way to manage your passwords safely is with a password manager, which generates and stores complex passwords for you—so you don’t have to remember them all.
+One of the easiest ways to manage passwords safely is by using a password manager, which generates and stores complex passwords for you, so you don’t have to remember them all.

 💡 What about sharing passwords with your significant other?

-In the early stages of a relationship, sharing passwords can feel like an intimate gesture—because it is!
+In the early stages of a relationship, sharing passwords can feel like an intimate gesture — because it is!
 But it also comes with risks, especially if the relationship ends.
 If you do choose to share access, make sure to update or revoke shared passwords after a breakup.
-You wouldn’t want your ex taking advantage of the access he once had to your heart—by misusing the access he still has to your accounts.
+You wouldn’t want your ex taking advantage of the access they once had to your heart by misusing the access they still have to your accounts.

 5. Avoid Phishing Scams and Fake Friend Requests